Please scroll down to find useful links to support your child to stay safe online.

 - Speak to your child's teacher if you have any concerns or would like any advice.

-The person responsible for online safety in school is Miss Darby.
+The person responsible for online safety in school is Mr Calvert.
 The designated safeguarding officers in school are Mrs Shield (Headteacher) and Miss Erskine (Assistant Headteacher).
 If you have any concerns about online safety, please contact one of these members of staff.